MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 ```
  and get rid of those methods.

-If you want to compare the code we've written so far you can look at tag 'step-0.5' in the GitHub repository.
+If you want to compare the code we've written so far you can look at release 'step-0.5' in the GitHub repository.

 ## Beyond the Cube